**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Technical Tools

 I rely on position size calculators to manage my trades.
 These tools help me avoid risking too much of my capital on a single move.
-By keeping risks small, I protect myself from major losses in unstable markets.
+By keeping risks small, I protect myself from major losses in volatile markets.

 Stop-loss orders and take-profit orders are must-haves for crypto trading.
 They automatically close trades once the price hits set levels.
 This prevents holding positions too long or letting emotions interfere with decisions.